musicplayce/deezer/README.md

 ## iOS integration

-First, you need to follow the install instructions in Deezer Developers in order to install the android SDK in your application.
+First, you need to follow the install [instructions](https://developers.deezer.com/sdk/ios#_quick_start) in Deezer Developers in order to install the android SDK in your application.

 After install de SDK, you will need to disable the use_frameworks! clause in your Podfile if is enabled.
+You also need to manually run pod install inside your ios/ folder, in order to install all the dependencies correctly.

 ```ruby
 target 'Runner' do